cvut-czm/moodle-local_personalsandbox/README.md

 Plugin for creating personal sandbox courses for teachers and staff.
 In the sandbox, they can test new features, add new materials/quiz for their real courses, etc.

-**In short: It is a big private playground that is easily manageable by administrators.**
+**In short: It is a big private playground for users that is easily manageable by administrators.**

 ## Quick navigation
 | User Guide | Setup Guide | Technical Documentation |